-The -c option to ccur\config is only intended for configuring the kernel source tree to build driver modules and should not be used when building a new kernel.
+The -c option to ccur_config is only intended for configuring the kernel source tree to build driver modules and should not be used when building a new kernel.

-The -n option to ccur\config can also be specified when it is not necessary to change configuration parameters.
+The -n option to ccur_config can also be specified when it is not necessary to change configuration parameters.
 With -n, the configuration GUI does not appear and no configuration customization is performed.

-See Figure 11-2 for an example of building a kernel module for a pre-built RedHawk Linux kernel.
+See the next section for an example of building a dynamic load module into a pre-built RedHawk kernel.

-Figure 11-2 Example of Building a Kernel Module for a Pre-built RedHawk Kernel
+Example - Building a Dynamic Loadable Module in a Pre-built RedHawk Kernel